Green Apple Salad

 - Toss cut apples with a few tablespoons of the dressing mixture so they won’t turn brown.

-- Trim celery leaves from stalks and chop to make 1/2 cup chopped celery leaves.
-Slice stalks into very thin diagonal slices.
+- Trim celery leaves from stalks and chop.
+Slice celery stalks into slices.

 - Combine sliced celery, chopped celery leaves, and apple/dressing mixture and stir to mix.
 Add enough more dressing so salad is well moistened, but not overly wet.
 (You may not need all the dressing.)
 Season salad with salt to taste.